ruralant/portfolio/src/blog/development/co2-js.md

 const declaredSwd = new co2({ model: "swd" });
 ```

 Alongside the `perByte()` function, `CO2.js` provides also a `perVisit()` function.
-It's the best function to calculate the carbon emissions of a website, however, it important to read and understand the model used and be comfortable with the assumptions made.
+It's the best function to calculate the carbon emissions of a website, however, it's important to read and understand the model used and be comfortable with the assumptions made.
 You can find all the information in the following link: [Calculating Digital Emissions](https://sustainablewebdesign.org/calculating-digital-emissions/).

 I also will have an article on this topic soon.